pokorea/pokorea.github.io/_docs/01-world-economic-indicators.md

 * **Trade balance** is an indicator that represents the difference between exports and imports of a country.
 If the trade balance is in surplus, it means that the country's economy has an advantage in international trade.
 For example, South Korea's trade balance is $10.8 billion in surplus as of 2022.

 **These indicators can be used to understand the state of the global economy and predict the future.**

+**Global economic indicators can be broadly divided into macroeconomic indicators and microeconomic indicators.**

+**Macroeconomic indicators** are used to assess the overall economy of a country.
+They provide a snapshot of a country's economic activity, such as its size, growth rate, inflation rate, unemployment rate, and trade balance.

+**Major macroeconomic indicators include:**

+* **Real gross domestic product (GDP)**: The total value of all final goods and services produced in a country in a given year.
+* **Economic growth rate** : The percentage change in GDP from one year to the next.
+* **Inflation rate** : The rate at which prices for goods and services are rising.
+* **Unemployment rate** : The percentage of the labor force that is unemployed and actively seeking employment.
+* **Trade balance** : The difference between a country's exports and imports.

+**Microeconomic indicators** are used to assess specific sectors of a country's economy.
+They provide insights into the performance of specific industries, such as the stock market, currency exchange rates, oil prices, interest rates, and consumer confidence.

+**Major microeconomic indicators include:**

+* **KOSPI** : The stock market index of the Korea Exchange, which measures the performance of all listed companies in South Korea.
+* **USD/KRW exchange rate** : The exchange rate between the U.S. dollar and the South Korean won.
+* **International oil prices** : The prices of oil traded on international markets.
+* **Interest rates** : The rates at which banks lend money to each other.
+* **Consumer confidence index** : A measure of how confident consumers are about the future of the economy.

+**Global economic indicators are released on a regular basis by governments, central banks, and international organizations.
+The frequency and timing of releases vary by indicator.**

+**For example, GDP is released quarterly, economic growth rate is released quarterly, inflation rate is released monthly, unemployment rate is released monthly, and trade balance is released monthly.**

+**Macroeconomic indicators are available from a variety of sources, including government websites, central bank websites, international organizations, news organizations, and financial institutions.
+Microeconomic indicators are also available from these sources, as well as from financial markets and other private-sector organizations.**

+**The following are some of the major websites where you can find global economic indicators:**

+* **Bank of Korea**
+* **Korea Exchange**
+* **Bloomberg**
+* **Reuters**
+* **CNBC**